-- 3.12 Bentley Parish Council has undertaken the work of consulting, analysing and producing the Bentley Plan (2014).
-This document was prepared to inform the work of the East Hampshire District Local Plan Part 2 in preparing the Local Interim Planning Statement (LIPS) for Bentley Parish and was completed in August 2014. - 3.13 At the time of preparing the Bentley Plan there were several planning applications for small to medium sized developments in Bentley Parish.
-The Bentley Plan was prepared in the hope and expectation that it would be used by East Hampshire District Council to assess these planning applications. - 3.14 The Bentley Plan contained the following elements: - a) A Vision that reflected the particular physical character and qualities of the village
+- 3.12 Bentley Parish Council has undertaken the work of consulting, analysing and producing the Bentley Plan(2014).
+This document was prepared to inform the work of the East Hampshire District Local Plan Part 2 and is a non-statutory document that does not form part of the Development Plan. - 3.13 At the time of preparing the Bentley Plan there were several planning applications for small to medium sized developments in Bentley Parish.
+The Bentley Plan was prepared in the hope and expectation that it would be used by East Hampshire District Council to assess these planning applications. - 3.14 The Bentley Plan contained the following elements: - a) A Vision that reflected the particular physical character and qualities of the village including its setting, landscape and heritage assets; - b) Development Criteria for assessing any proposals for development within Bentley, including the location, scale and rate of development, the character of development and infrastructure needed to support such development; - c) Key Principles for assessing such development proposals; and

-- including its setting, landscape and heritage assets; - b) Development Criteria for assessing any proposals for development within Bentley, including the location, scale and rate of development, the character of development and infrastructure needed to support such development; - c) Key Principles for assessing such development proposals; and - d) A map to show the location of the protected rural edge and open views, (referred to in the Development Criteria and Key Principles). - 3.15 By indicating a protected rural edge to the north of the built up part of Bentley Parish, it was anticipated that some development may be appropriate within this area, but the Bentley Plan did not allocate sites for such development. - 3.16 The Bentley Plan and its Vision, Development Criteria and Key Principles were widely supported by Bentley residents (see Consultation Statement). - 3.17 Following completion of the Bentley Plan, outline planning permission has since been granted for 37 dwellings (55417/001 referred to in paragraph 4.15 below)on one site to the west of Hole Lane ("Permitted Site").
+- d) A map to show the location of the protected rural edge and open views, (referred to in the Development Criteria and Key Principles). - 3.15 By indicating a protected rural edge to the north of the built up part of Bentley Parish, it was anticipated that some development may be appropriate within this area, but the Bentley Plan did not allocate sites for such development. - 3.16 The Bentley Plan and its Vision, Development Criteria and Key Principles were widely supported by Bentley residents (see Consultation Statement). - 3.17 Following completion of the Bentley Plan, outline planning permission has since been granted for 37 dwellings (55417/001) on one site to the west of Hole Lane.
 Permission for this development was granted in accordance with East Hampshire District Council's Interim Housing Policy Statement 2014 and therefore should be commenced within 2 years from the date of the permission or one year from the final approval of the reserved matters (whichever is later).
 This development in its scale and location does not comply with the Vision, Development Criteria or Key Principles contained in the Bentley Plan and referred to above.
-In particular it does not comply with the following Key Principles: - a) A few smaller developments instead of one large development; and - b) Developments should be at a scale of 8 12 dwellings in separate pockets connected to the village. - 3.18 Consequently, the BPNP has taken into account the additional dwellings to be constructed on the Permitted Somerset Field site, and the 9 additional dwellings built on Crocks Farm.
-The BPNP has therefore only identified one additional site for development in Bentley Parish (rather than the several smaller sites anticipated in the Bentley Plan).
-This is because CP10 Spatial Strategy for Housing (referred to in paragraph 3.7 above) requires a minimum number of 150 dwellings to be developed in total in the twenty settlements referred to as "other villages outside the National Park".
-By identifying one other site for development the BPNP will allocate sites for up to 56 dwellings (37% of this total figure). - 3.19 The site identified in Policy 2 does substantially comply with the Vision, Development Criteria and Key Principles contained in the Bentley Plan.
-Justification as to why this site should be developed in the second half of the BPNP period are contained in the explanatory text to Policy 2 below and details of how this site was selected are contained in the Consultation Statement. - 3.20 The Vision, Development Criteria and Key Principles set out in the Bentley Plan have (as far as possible) been incorporated in the BPNP.
+In particular it does not comply with the following Key Principles: - a) A few smaller developments instead of one large development; and - b) Developments should be at a scale of 8 12 dwellings in separate pockets connected to the village. - 3.18 Consequently, the BPNP has taken into account the additional dwellings to be constructed on the permitted Somerset Field site, 5 additional dwellings permitted on appeal at East Field, Main Road and 9 additional dwellings built on Crocks Farm, totalling 51 dwellings.
+Therefore this meets the approximate number of homes set out in the EHDC Local Plan: Housing and Employment Allocations for the village of Bentley and no further housing allocations are required as part of the BPNP. - 3.19 The Vision, Development Criteria and Key Principles set out in the Bentley Plan have (as far as possible) been incorporated in the BPNP.